Roman Cyprus: Kourion

-The House of the Achilles Mosaic, with its open courtyard surrounded by rooms on both sides and colonnaded portico to the northeast, was dated to approximately the first half of the fourth century AD and is most notable for the large mosaic depicting the famous Greek myth in which Odysseus, by sounding a false alarm, was able to fool Achilles, then disguised as a woman, to reveal his true identity, thus bringing about his participation in the Trojan War which is famously described in Homer's Iliad.
+The House of the Achilles Mosaic, with its open courtyard surrounded by rooms on both sides and colonnaded portico to the northeast, was dated to approximately the first half of the fourth century AD and had a large mosaic depicting the famous Greek myth in which Odysseus, by sounding a false alarm, was able to fool Achilles, then disguised as a woman, to reveal his true identity, thus bringing about his participation in the Trojan War.
 The building had mosaic floors, one of which, although damaged, seems to portray the Trojan prince Ganymede being abducted by Zeus.

-More is known about the other famous residence, the House of the Gladiators, which was located in proximity to the city wall and several meters east of the House of Achilles, seems to have been the residence of a fairly affluent patrician.
+More is known about the House of the Gladiators, which was located in proximity to the city wall and several meters east of the House of Achilles, seems to have been the residence of a fairly affluent patrician.
 This house is dated to the second half of the third century AD, apparently having been built prior to the House of Achilles.
 It consisted of a central courtyard with corridors lining all four walls.
 The rooms open directly into these corridors.
 The floor was once covered with mosaics, with cisterns underground to collect rainwater.
-The house unfortunately did not escape the devastating earthquake of 365 AD unscathed.
+The house did not escape the devastating earthquake of 365 AD unscathed.
 The walls, roof, and mosaics were all severely damaged.
 Located in the central courtyard is a mosaic, remarkably preserved, depicting a gladiatorial combat scene, This is significant as such scenes were extremely rare in Cyprus.
-Only two of the three panels depicting this scene survive unfortunately.
+Only two of the three panels depicting this scene survive.

 The theater, which was built in the northern part of the acropolis and excavated by the Pennsylvania University Museum from 1949 to 1950, was renovated under Roman rule sometime around 100 AD and once more around 200 AD.
 Though the auditorium was originally a fully formed circle, under the Romans it was reduced to a half-circle.
 Around the second century AD it was enlarged to its current size and several buttresses were added to support it.
 Around 200 AD, it was remodeled to accommodate hunting and gladiatorial games, only to later be converted back into a traditional theater around 300 AD.
-It is thought to have accommodated somewhere around 3500 spectators.
+It is thought to have accommodated somewhere around 3,500 spectators.
 The theater appears to have been abandoned sometime during the fourth century.
 It still stands today but suffered much from stone-seekers.